 If you go out for your daily exercise, you should be able to find some of these natural objects along the way.
 You don’t need to use play dough, you could make the nest entirely out of twigs, leaves and grass- or whatever you are able to find!

-Here is a useful video that shows you how to make the play dough:
+Here is a useful video via the charity, Action for Children, that shows you how to make the play dough: